aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 It contains a few placeholders for you to fill in:

 #. the VM already has a number of codes preconfigured.
 Use ``verdi code list`` to find the label for the Wannier90
    code and use it in the script.
+Note: *do not use the imported code*, as the computer on which it runs will not be configured by default.
 #. replace the PK of the structure with the one you obtained earlier (*important*: use the PK of the *primitive* structure).

 Then submit the calculation using: